Constitution of Ivory Coast

-The Constitution of Ivory Coast was approved by referendum on October 30, 2016 and officially adopted on November 8, 2016.
+The Constitution of Ivory Coast was approved by referendum on October 30, 2016, and officially adopted on November 8, 2016.

-Ivory Coast has had three constitutions in its history.
+Ivory Coast has had three constitutions.

-Previous Constitutions
+Previous constitutions

 1960 Constitution

-On October 31, 1960, the National Assembly of Ivory Coast adopted the Constitution establishing an independent republic.
-The 1960 Constitution called for a strong, centralized presidential system with an independent judiciary and a national legislature.
+On October 31, 1960, the National Assembly of Ivory Coast adopted the constitution establishing an independent republic.
+The 1960 constitution called for a strong, centralized presidential system with an independent judiciary and a national legislature.

-As in much of the Ivorian political system, French influence weighed heavily in the preparation of the Constitution.
-Félix Houphouët-Boigny and its other authors had received much of their formal political education and experience in France, and Houphouët-Boigny himself had served in successive French governments in the 1950s.
-Not unexpectedly, the 1960 Constitution was largely taken (often verbatim) from the 1958 constitution of the Fifth Republic of France.
-Like its French counterpart, the Ivorian Constitution declares that all power derives from the people and is expressed through universal suffrage.
+As in much of the Ivorian political system, French influence weighed heavily in the preparation of the constitution.
+Félix Houphouët-Boigny and its other authors had received much of their formal political education and experience in France, and Houphouët-Boigny himself had been in successive French governments in the 1950s.
+Not unexpectedly, the 1960 constitution was largely taken (often verbatim) from the 1958 constitution of the French Fifth Republic.
+Like its French counterpart, the Ivorian constitution declares that all power derives from the people and is expressed through universal suffrage.
 It also mandates the separation of executive and legislative authority with limits on the power of the former.

-In its preamble, the Constitution proclaims its dedication to liberal democratic principles and inalienable human rights as expressed in the 1789 Declaration of the Rights of Man and of the Citizen and the 1948 Universal Declaration of Human Rights.
-Under the rubric "Of the State and Sovereignty," the initial articles of the Constitution describe the symbols of the state—the flag, the motto, and the national anthem—and name French the official language.
-Articles 3 through 7 delineate the fundamental rights and principles pertaining to Ivorian citizenship: universal suffrage, popular sovereignty, and equality before the law.
-Significantly, in light of the government's subsequent coercive support of a single political party, Article 7 of the 1960 Constitution formally allows a multiparty system.
+In its preamble, the constitution proclaims its dedication to liberal democratic principles and inalienable human rights as expressed in the 1789 Declaration of the Rights of Man and of the Citizen and the 1948 Universal Declaration of Human Rights.
+Under the rubric "Of the State and Sovereignty", the initial articles of the constitution describe the symbols of the state — the flag, the motto and the national anthem — and name French the official language.
+Articles 3 to 7 delineate the fundamental rights and principles pertaining to Ivorian citizenship: universal suffrage, popular sovereignty and equality before the law.
+Significantly, in light of the government's subsequent coercive support of a single political party, Article 7 formally allows a multiparty system.